DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 In this arc, upon gaining entry to Krezk, the players must ascend to the Abbey of Saint Markovia, where they are destined to meet their foretold ally against Strahd.

-Upon their arrival, the Abbot can provide the players with a brief tour and history of the Abbey, as well as inform them that the Vistana monster—hunter Ezmerelda d’Avenir has been a guest of the Abbey in recent days.
+Upon their arrival, the Abbot can provide the players with a brief tour and history of the Abbey, as well as inform them that the Vistana monster-hunter Ezmerelda d’Avenir has been a guest of the Abbey in recent days.

 If the players have arrived before the third night after the full moon, the Abbot informs the players that Ezmerelda is away and will return soon.
 If the players have arrived on or after the third night after the full moon, the Abbot leads them to Ezmerelda, who is glad to join their efforts—on the condition that they help her save Krezk from the Abbot’s madness.
-# L1.
+# K1.
 The Village of Krezk
-The players’ first journey to Krezk is as described in [[Arc J - The Walls of Krezk]].
-However, if the players have already completed [[Arc K - The Stolen Gem]] and the Martikovs have delivered a shipment of wine to the village, Baron Krezkov has already heard of the players’ exploits and gladly allows them entry.
+The players’ first journey to Krezk is as described in [[Arc I - The Walls of Krezk]].
+However, if the players have already completed [[Arc J - The Stolen Gem]] and the Martikovs have delivered a shipment of wine to the village, Baron Krezkov has already heard of the players’ exploits and gladly allows them entry.
 (The Krezkov and Martikov families have long been close, ever since an heir of the Martikov clan married a member of the Krezkov family and inherited ownership of the Wizard of Wines winery.
 If the players have aided the Martikovs, Baron Krezkov feels he owes them a debt of personal gratitude.)

 The village of Krezk is as described in <span class="citation">S3.
 Village of Krezk (p.
 145)</span>.
-Once the players are within the village walls, Baron Krezkov is glad to share any or all of the information provided in Krezk Lore (p.
-146).
+Once the players are within the village walls, Baron Krezkov is glad to share any or all of the information provided in <span class="citation">Krezk Lore (p.
+146)</span>, but with the following changes:

+* Dmitri's sole two children are the thirteen-year-old Ilya and the eight-year-old Kala.
+Ilya recently went missing after a werewolf attack.
+* The Abbot doesn't demand tribute in the form of wine.
+Additionally, while many believe the Abbot is Strahd or one of Strahd's servants, Dmitri's late grandfather once spoke of a time when the Abbot was kind and compassionate, and cared for the sick and suffering of Barovia.
+(Dmitri isn't sure whether he believes this or not.)

 If the players mention their interest in the Abbey of Saint Markovia, Baron Krezkov’s expression becomes stony and cold.
 He warns the players that the Abbot is a cruel and capricious creature, and further shares the Abbey’s sordid history and the strange rumors surrounding the Abbot.

-If the players have completed [[Arc K - The Stolen Gem]] and are looking to stay overnight in Krezk, the Baron feels indebted to the players given his family's long friendship with the Martikovs, and invites the players to stay as guests in his family’s home.
+If the players have completed [[Arc J - The Stolen Gem]] and are looking to stay overnight in Krezk, the Baron feels indebted to the players given his family's long friendship with the Martikovs, and invites the players to stay as guests in his family’s home.
 Once he does, the players can convince the Baron to discuss his personal enmity toward the Abbot with a successful DC 10 Charisma (Persuasion) check, though he declines to do so until they have arrived at his home.

 > [!lore]+ **The Baron's Grief**
 > The Krezkov family has a secret: ever since a werewolf bit the Krezkov heir eighty years ago, some of the family’s direct descendants have been natural—born lycanthropes.
 Because these descendants are not the product of a union between two werewolves, they are born without the benefits of their curse, which emerges only on the night of the first full moon after their thirteenth birthday.